programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

-Save and reload.
+Save the index.html file and reload the web browser.
 The map should appear with the panels (Figure 6).

-{% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-06.png" alt="Webpage with 3 square panels of text and a horizontal map of Papua." caption="Figure 6.
-Webpage with three vertical information panels and a horizontal map." %}

 ### Adding the Jar Models
 As you saw in Part 1 of this lesson, the jar models are made of meshes (Figure 7).